WebSite WallPaper BackGround "Hubble Peers into the Storm"

 Einstein, A. "Autobiographical Notes."
 In Albert Einstein: Philosopher-Scientist. (pp.17-19).
 P. A. Schillip, Ed.
 IL:

-Hello, my fellow WordSmiths ...
+Hello, my Fellow WordSmiths ...
 Welcome to my WordShop

-Which you are now in with me.
+core Interdisciplinarian and a habitual user of Metaphors, which you are now in with me.

 Based on having served 30 years hard-labor in business and management consulting,

 five years researching and writing a series of successful novels [over 100,000 copies